 Law of Equity

 A mechanism for collective redress has existed in England for over 200 years.
-It originated under the law of equity in the Chancery Courts so that a group of parties with “a common interest and a common grievance” could be represented by one or more members of that group.
-One of the earliest instances of such an action was where certain creditors of a deceased debtor were able to bring a claim on behalf of all creditors.
+It originated under the law of equity in the chancery courts so that a group of parties with “a common interest and a common grievance” could be represented by one or more members of that group.
+One of the earliest instances of such an action was where certain creditors of a deceased debtor were able to bring a claim on behalf of all the creditors.

 Rules of the Supreme Court

 Eventually, towards the end of the 19th century, the Rules of the Supreme Court were introduced to codify the law and to bring the common law and the law of equity in this area, and generally, into line.
 The rules stated that where there are numerous persons with the “same interest”, one or more of those persons may sue or be sued for the benefit of all the interested persons.

 While English courts were, and still are, able to use their case management powers to manage a group of claims informally, other formal mechanisms became available following the introduction of the Civil Procedure Rules in 1999 (CPR).
 The introduction of these mechanisms under the CPR was largely in response to an increase in multiparty litigation throughout the 1980s and 1990s.

 Rule 19.6 was added to the CPR in May 2000 and provides for a representative actions procedure which, similar to the earlier Rules of the Supreme Court, permits a party to sue, or be sued, as the representative of a class of individuals, provided that one or more of the persons in that class has the same interest as the representative.
 Historically, this mechanism has been used infrequently due to the strict interpretation and limited scope of the phrase “the same interest”.